Research grants and awards

-In addition to these, the College offers a number of small grants, awards and prizes to support research including the Macintosh Professorship and the President’s Award for Undergraduate Research, as well as the John Snow Intercalcated Award to support undergraduate students during an iBSc.
+In addition to these, the College offers a number of small grants, awards and prizes to support research including the Macintosh Professorship and the President’s Award for Undergraduate Research, as well as the John Snow Intercalated Award to support undergraduate students during an iBSc.

 NIAA grants are aimed at assisting researchers at all stages of their careers:

-- Undergraduate: John Snow intercalcated BSc Award
+- Undergraduate: John Snow intercalated BSc Award

 - Doctoral: PhD Studentships; small education/travel grants